incognitojam/kahootj/README.md

 ## Credits

 Thanks to Arccotangent for the original code!
-I just tidied it up.
+I just tidied it up and replaced some libraries with multiplatform ones.